As the US presidential campaign heads into its final stretch, neither the Democrat nor Republican parties show any signs of letting up.

 To the polls

-Both Republican and Democrat staffers at the local level recognise the necessity of securing undecided and independent voters.
+Both Republican and Democrat staffers at the local level recognize the necessity of securing undecided and independent voters.
 At this late stage, however, the focus has shifted to ensuring supporters show up to the polls.

 They hope rallies featuring key speakers might tempt any hold-outs.